 We’re one of the largest recruiters of graduates in the UK, and train hundreds of students to become qualified accountants each year.
-We proactively promote equal access for minority groups, women and people from socially disadvantaged backgrounds, as well as encouraging of social and environmental issues.
+We proactively promote equal access for minority groups, women and people from socially disadvantaged backgrounds, as well as encouraging awareness of social and environmental issues.

 - We publish indicators of social mobility in our Annual Report, and are pleased to have been recognised for our progressive employment practices by several organisations.
 (Target 4.5)

 - We also run multiple community programmes which focus on raising educational achievement and employability skills of students in the communities where our offices are based.
 In 2017 we supported more than 8,300 young people to develop workplace skills.
 (Target 4.4, 4.5)

 - And, we developed an online, interactive training module, featuring some of our clients, to build a sustainability mindset across the firm.
 Over 90% of our people completed the course when it launched, and it won awards from both the sustainability network 2degrees and e-learning age in 2014.
 (Target 4.7)